JereKuusela/valheim-expand_world/publish/README.md

 The default biome distribution causes the biome minimum distance to `wiggle`.
 This means that depending on the sector, the minimum distance is slightly increased or decreased (based on a sin wave).
 This is intended to make the world look more natural without artificial looking biome borders.

 This is controlled by `Wiggle frequency` and `Wiggle width` settings.
-Again bit hard to explain but can be easily seen by increasing all biome amounts to 1.
+Again bit hard to explain but can be easily seen by increasing all biome amounts to 1 and setting base altitude multiplier to 0 and delta to 30.

 For the biome sector parameters, there are `Distance wiggle length` and `Distance wiggle width` settings.
 These follow similar logic but are just applied to the sector begin and end percentages.